 - Sophomore: 24 or more completed credit hours

 Non-Matriculated status is assigned to those students who are not active candidates for a degree.
 This status may also be assigned to students whose previous high school and/or college record indicates achievement below the standards set for matriculation.
-All students must matriculate into a program after completing 24 credits of study unless permission is granted from the Vice President for Academic Affairs.
+All students must matriculate into a program after completing 24 credits of study unless permission is granted from the Vice President for Academic Affairs, or their designee.
 Students age 16 or 17 may register with the consent and signature of a parent or guardian.

-MATRICULATED STUDENTS Complete and submit NCCC’s Application for Admission.
+Matriculated students must complete and submit NCCC’s Application for Admission.
 Applications may be obtained directly from the Enrollment Management Office at P.O.
-Box 89, Saranac Lake, NY 12983, through the College website, www.nccc.edu, or by emailing Enrollment Management at firstname.lastname@example.org.
-Applicants must submit all official transcripts of previous academic work, i.e. high school transcript, GED, DD214, and/or college transcript(s) to the Enrollment Management Office.
+Box 89, Saranac Lake, NY 12983, through the College website, www.nccc.edu, or by emailing The Office of Admissions at email@example.com.
+Applicants must submit all official transcripts of previous academic work, i.e. high school transcript, GED, DD214, and/or college transcript(s) to the Office of Admissions.
 The results of standardized tests such as the American College Test (ACT) or the Scholastic Achievement Test (SAT) may be submitted but are not a requirement for admission.
 Those planning to transfer to a four-year college should give attention to such examinations where necessary.

 Students not seeking a degree from NCCC may register for courses at the Registrar’s Office on a non-matriculated basis.
 The Registrar’s Office is available to assist students in establishing their educational goals and completing registration procedures.
 Upon the completion of 24 credits at the College, students will be required to matriculate into a program of study unless permission is granted from the Vice President for Academic Affairs.
 Students age 16 or 17 may register with the consent and signature of a parent or guardian.

-Should a non-matriculated student desire to work toward a degree at a later date, he or she must apply to the Enrollment Management Office for admission.
+Should a non-matriculated student desire to work toward a degree at a later date, he or she must apply for admission.
 If the student is accepted to matriculated status, all related courses successfully completed will apply toward a degree.

 ADMISSIONS HOMESCHOOLED STUDENTS